kaitongg-bit/course_pilot/README.md

 - In the project’s root directory, run in terminal:

 ```
-python llm-proxy.py
+chmod +x start_llm_server.sh
+./start_llm_server.sh
 ```

-- Once you see “Local LLM proxy server running on port ...”, you’re good!
+- If you see “Starting server on port ...”, you’re good!
 For port/path errors, Google the terminal message for solutions.

 ***